 Scallion

-As for the scallion, cut them into four to six cm sections.
-Put the white sections on the plate below to fish to create a gap between the plate and the fish.
-The gap allows better circulation of steam to cook the fish evenly.
-It also imparts some flavor to the fish during steaming.
+Cut the scallion into four to 6cm sections.
+Place the white sections on the plate below the fish to create a gap between the plate and the fish.
+The gap allows better steam circulation to cook the fish evenly and imparts some flavor to the fish during steaming.
 Cut the green section lengthwise into fine threads.
-They will curl up and is best for garnishing.
+They will curl up and are best for garnishing.

 Garlic

-Coarsely chopped the garlic and mixed with the black bean to form a paste.
-Garlic is a powerful ingredient to get rid of the smell of the fish.
-We will mention more about garlic in the following section about the black bean.
+The garlic is coarsely chopped and mixed with the black bean to form a paste.
+Garlic is a powerful ingredient for getting rid of the smell of fish.
+We will mention more about garlic and the black bean in the following section.

 6. How to steam the fish

-Put the white sections of the scallion on the plate.
+Place the white sections of the scallion on the plate.
 Place the fish on top of the scallion sections.
-This arrangement creates a space between the plate and the fish to allow the steam passes through, which will result in even steaming of the fish.
+This arrangement creates a space between the plate and the fish to allow the steam to pass through, resulting in even steaming of the fish.

 Setting up the steamer

-Fill up the wok with water.
-Put the steamer rack in the wok and make sure the water level is below the steaming rack.
-The boiling water during steaming will spill into the plate if it is to0 full.
+- Fill the wok with water.
+Place the steamer rack in the wok and ensure the water level is below the steaming rack.
+The boiling water will spill onto the plate if the wok is too full.
 Cover the wok with the lid and wait until the water is boiling.

-In general, a fish of about 500g takes eight minutes to cook.
-For a bigger fish close to 1kg, increase the steaming duration to ten minutes.
-The actual timing depends on the heat generated by the stove, the thickness of the fish and whether the fish is fresh or frozen.
+Generally, a fish of about 500g takes eight minutes to cook.
+Increase the steaming duration to ten minutes for a bigger fish close to 1kg.
+The timing depends on the heat generated by the stove, the thickness of the fish, and whether the fish is fresh or frozen.

 When the time is up, check the doneness of the fish.
 The fish is cooked if:

-You can remove the fish meat easily from the bone with a pair of chopsticks or a spoon.
+- You can easily remove the fish meat from the bone with chopsticks or a spoon.

-The internal temperature of the fish.
-It should reach 63°C/145°F. You can check the temperature with a kitchen thermometer.
+- The fish’s internal temperature should reach 63°C/145°F. You can check the temperature with a kitchen thermometer.

 Remove from heat immediately.
 The meat is now tender and silky.